ckampa13/EFTAnalysis/SignalGenerationNewModel/README.md

 2. Dilepton (Dilepton/wmLHEGS-fragment-2018.py)
 3. FourLepton (FourLepton/wmLHEGS-fragment-2018.py)

-## To generate samples with the use of specific filters, please use the version of scripts in this directory: ScriptWithLeptonFilterArg

-For running an interactive test, please do:
+## For running an interactive test, please do:

 sh triboson_production.sh -p pileup_files.txt -s WWZ_ScaleST -c -o $PWD -a 1 -l DileptonFilter -n 10

 1. For DileptonFilter, -l argument is set to DileptonFilter
 2. For DileptonFilter, -l argument is set to FourleptonFilter
 3. For inclusive or no lepton filter, -l argument is set to NoFilter

-Consistent set of condor scripts should be in ScriptWithLeptonFilterArg and has been tested

 ## Samples to generate